 | Bank of Scotland | Minimum 70 years from the date of the mortgage. |

-Retaining our service gives you enhanced control over the value of your Hindhead leasehold, as your property will be more valuable and saleable in relation to the lease length should you want to sell.
-The lawyers that we work with have a wealth of experience of handling many hundreds of lease extensions or freehold purchase transactions.
+Using our service will provide you increased control over the value of your Hindhead leasehold, as your property will be more valuable and marketable in respect of lease length should you want to sell.
+The conveyancers that we work with have a wealth of experience of handling many hundreds of lease extensions or freehold purchase transactions.